Wagner mercenary revolt: Could it help Ukraine?

 She expects investigations and prosecutions against Russian military leaders seen chumming with Wagner rebels in the southern Russian city of Rostov-on-Don.

 Mr. Prigozhin survived an armed march toward Moscow.
-Afterwards, he exited Rostov-on-Don en route to Belarus to a near hero’s farewell.
+Afterward, he exited Rostov-on-Don en route to Belarus to a near hero’s farewell.
 Citizens shook his hand and took photos.
 He smiled, sitting shotgun in a military vehicle.

 “Prigozhin tapped into something very real,” says Ms. Farkas.